sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 ### 1. Access the User Interface

-The UI (short for User Interface) is the web site that allows you to manage your _Virtual Machines_ (or VMs) on the HPC Cloud.
-Let's log in.
+The User Interface (UI) is the web site that allows you to manage your _Virtual Machines_ (VMs) on the HPC Cloud.

 #### Log in to the UI